ModelDBRepository/256311/README.txt

-# README file for Shuman et al, 2019 Breakdown of spatial coding and interneuron synchronization in epileptic mice.
+# README file for Shuman et al, 2020 Breakdown of spatial coding and interneuron synchronization in epileptic mice.
 Nature Neuroscience

+# UPDATED: MArch 20, 2021: all scripts are running under python 3.

 # for more information, refer to the comments inside the scripts or contact me in: chavlis [DOT] spiros [AT] gmail [DOT] com